cfu288/mere-medical/apps/docs/docs/getting-started/cerner-setup.md

 You can leave the rest blank and click `Next`.

 Under product family, select `Millennium`.
-Under select products, check `Ignite APIs for Millennium: FHIR DSTU 2, All`.
+Under select products, check `Ignite APIs for Millennium: FHIR R4, All`.
 Click `Next`.

 On the next page, check off every box under `Patient Product APIs` and `User Product APIs`.
 Agree to the terms of use and click `Submit`.

 At this point, you should be able to see your client id.

+# Troubleshooting

+## Using Legacy DSTU2 Version

+These instructions use FHIR R4, which is the current standard and provides access to more health data types.
+If you have an existing DSTU2 integration that you need to maintain, you can select `Ignite APIs for Millennium: FHIR DSTU 2, All` instead of the R4 version in step 18.